1. How Do You Throw a Virtual Office Party?

-1.6 Virtual Karaoke
+2.7 Virtual Karaoke

 If you weren’t in a band back in school or university, here’s your chance to go on a virtual stage and perform!
 A virtual karaoke is conducted via meeting platforms and can be facilitated either externally or self.
 The host will moderate the session, take participants through the rules and display the song selections.

 When the hour’s up, you can hold the session over Zoom or via the Karaoke Online Chrome extension.
 It features an extensive playlist where the lyrics appear on screen as you’re sharing it, enabling participants to give the song their all!

-1.7 Host an Online Talent show
+2.8 Host an Online Talent Show

 Who on your team is a talented singer, bassist, painter, dancer or woodworker?
 Host a virtual talent show to give everyone a fair shot at showing their teammates their hobbies and personal interests!
 For those of you who tend to get stage fright, the good thing about an inhouse talent show event is that you can do it at home without everyone’s physical presence overwhelming you.
 When you’re at ease, you’ll be better able to finish your performance!

 The team played Bingo virtually last Friday on Microsoft Teams and it was a lot of fun!
 Our HR sent out lotto tickets individually and privately the day before.
 We convened in the evening and went over the rules for a full house, Early Fives and four corners.